sventura102/personal-software-portfolio/m2/README.md

 # Overview

 For this software, I used a League of Legends API to display the champion information.
-It would be easy to just display it on the site but I decided to create a drop-down that displays champions based on class, listing it in alphabetical order.
+It would be easy to just display it on the site but I decided to create a drop-down that displays agents based on role, listing it in alphabetical order.
 I used Javascript, HTML, and some CSS to display them.

-The purpose for this software is to get a good idea of what my experience using APIs is, I'd like to dive into it more by allowing for the champions to be listed in different ways like when the champion was created, color codes (if the API allows), etc.
+The purpose for this software is to get a good idea of what my experience using APIs is, I'd like to dive into it more by allowing for the champions to be listed in different ways in reverse alphabet.

 [Software Demo Video](http://youtube.link.goes.here)